-15. To remove the implant, utilize the threaded rods and/or use general orthopedic instrumentation to remove the implant.
-Where utilizing the threaded rods, attach the threaded rods into the threaded holes in the implant and fully tighten using the appropriate instrumentation.
-Gently squeeze the threaded rods and insert them into the inserter cap.
-Use general orthopedic instrumentation such as an osteotome or elevator to leverage the bridge of the implant to remove in line with the axis of the threaded rods.
+15. To remove the implant, utilize the inserter arms and/or use general orthopedic instrumentation to remove the implant.
+Where utilizing the inserter arms, attach the inserter arms into the threaded holes in the implant and fully tighten using the appropriate instrumentation.
+Gently squeeze the inserter arms and insert them into the inserter cap.
+Use general orthopedic instrumentation such as an osteotome or elevator to remove the implant.